 Typical vessels examined include those serving the brain and those bringing blood to the heart, lungs, kidneys, arms, and legs.
 Compared to traditional catheter angiography, CCTA is much less invasive, more patient-friendly and in many cases presents a cost-effective alternative that delivers better detail and more information

 Your physician or cardiologist determines if CCTA is appropriate for your condition.
 Generally speaking, if you have symptoms such as shortness of breath or chest pain indicating the possibility of coronary artery disease, you would be considered a candidate for the exam.

 Additionally, there are many people who do not outwardly show any symptoms however, they do have conditions which are associated with risk factors for the disease.
 If you have high blood pressure, diabetes, high cholesterol, are overweight, smoke or lead a sedentary lifestyle, any one of these factors or a combination of them would make you a candidate for the exam pending your physician’s approval.

 Not only is this technique invaluable for delineation of the body’s blood vessels, it is also relatively safe, convenient and much less invasive than traditional angiography where a sizable catheter is generally threaded through a vein or artery.
 In many cases, CCTA may eliminate the need for surgery.
 The risk associated with CCTA is an allergic reaction to contrast materials used to improve the visualization of the veins and arteries.

-How To Prepare for a Coronary CT Angiography
+How To Prepare for a CT Angiogram

 - Wear comfortable, loose-fitting clothing.
 (You may be given a gown to wear during the procedure.)